 Seattle has a reputation for being a rainy city.
 While Seattle technically accumulates less rainfall in a year than Houston, New York, or Atlanta, the winter is often filled with gray and drizzle.
 Nevertheless, there’s nothing better than summer in Seattle.
 High temperatures and low humidity are a perfect mix for spending a day at the lake or going on a hike.

 For these reasons and more, we think moving to Seattle is a fantastic idea.
 Below, you’ll learn the best places to live in Seattle, how much it costs to live in the city, where to find jobs, and much more.
-This guide will teach you all you need to know about moving to Seattle and what makes the Emerald City so great.
+This guide will teach you all you need to know about moving to Seattle.
+Keep reading to find out what makes the Emerald City so great.

-With over 100 distinct districts, there’s certainly a place for each of us to call home in Seattle.
+With over 100 distinct neighborhoods, there’s certainly a place for each of us to call home in Seattle.

 “Each neighborhood has unique differences that make it special,” says real estate broker Jeff Reynolds on his Seattle-focused urban living blog UrbanCondoSpaces.
 Jeff suggests that most people who move to Seattle are looking to become a part of a thriving community.
 He likens Seattle to New York in that there are boroughs or municipalities that create vibrant diversity throughout different areas of the city.